 CNEs are often deployed to address a specific “gap” for a product where utilization, adherence or uptake is limited or challenging.
 Through peer-to-peer discussions with target HCPs and their staffs, CNEs can provide hands-on training for products, devices and/or education on the disease management tools used to diagnose and treat chronic conditions.
 CNEs are often deployed to:

 - Create awareness about underdiagnosed or misdiagnosed patients

 - Heighten awareness of disease management practices and guidelines

 - Educate HCP audiences on drugs/devices and their potential side effects and warnings

 - Provide education in support of complicated dosing and administration requirements – i.e. injectables

 - Improve patient adherence and outcomes through educational and clinical support

-- Communicate REMS requirements to ensure safe and appropriate utilization
+- Communicate REMS requirements to ensure safe and appropriate utilization (in the US market)